Best Google Chrome Alternatives

 Brave

-FreeChromium-based browser that blocks ads, trackers, and fingerprinting automatically.
+FreeChromium-based browser that blocks ads, trackers, and fingerprinting automatically by default.

 LibreWolf

-FreeA custom fork of Firefox focused on privacy, security, and user freedom with telemetry removed.
+FreeA custom fork of Firefox focused on privacy, security, and user freedom with telemetry completely removed.

 🔓 Open-Source Options

-- Firefox: Open code base built for General secure web browsing.
-Features gecko engine / containers.
+- Firefox: Open code base built for General secure & custom web browsing.
+Features gecko engine & tab containers.

-- Brave: Open code base built for Zero-config ad blocking.
+- Brave: Open code base built for Zero-config ad blocking & fast performance.
 Features shields block ads natively.

-- LibreWolf: Open code base built for Privacy enthusiasts.
+- LibreWolf: Open code base built for Advanced privacy enthusiasts.
 Features hardened privacy by default.

 🖥️ Self-Hosted Options